Metrizing Fairness: Numerical Solution of Fair Learning Problems

 \begin{theorem}[Unbiased gradient estimators] If~$\mc D_\Psi=d_{\rm{MMD}}$ is an MMD metric, $\rho(z)=\lambda z^2$ is a quadratic penalty function with $\lambda\ge 0$ and Assumption~\ref{ass:regularity} holds, then~$\nabla_{\theta}\hat R_b(\theta) + \lambda\nabla_\theta\hat U_b(\theta)$ constitutes an unbiased estimator for the gradient of the objective function of problem~\eqref{eq:fair-metric-learning}. \end{theorem}

-In practice, one may use automated differentiation to evaluate the gradient estimators of Theorem~\ref{thm:unbiasedness_batch} ({\em e.g.}, using Autograd in PyTorch or GradientTape in TensorFlow).
-As these estimators are unbiased, stochastic gradient descent-type algorithms are guaranteed to converge, in expectation, to a stationary point of problem~\eqref{eq:fair-metric-learning} provided that the learning rates are chosen appropriately~\citep{ref:ghadimi2013stochastic, ref:Mertikopoulos2020almost}.
+In practice, one may use automatic differentiation to evaluate the gradient estimators of Theorem~\ref{thm:unbiasedness_batch} ({\em e.g.}, using Autograd in PyTorch or GradientTape in TensorFlow). {SGD-type algorithms using these unbiased estimators are guaranteed to converge, in expectation, to a stationary point of problem~\eqref{eq:fair-metric-learning} provided that the following mild continuity and smoothness conditions are satisfied.

+\begin{assumption}[Continuity and smoothness conditions] The following hold. \begin{enumerate} \item[(a)] The hypothesis $h_\theta(x)$ is $S_h$-smooth and $L_h$-Lipschitz continuous in $\theta$ for all fixed~$x\in\mc X$. \item[(b)] The loss function $L(\hat y, y)$ is $S_L$-smooth and $L_L$-Lipschitz continuous in~$\hat y$ and admits an unbiased gradient oracle with bounded variance for all fixed~$y\in\mc Y$. \item[(c)] The Kernel function $K(y_1,y_2)$ is $S_K$-smooth and $L_K$-Lipschitz continuous in~$(y_1,y_2)$. \end{enumerate} \end{assumption}

+Assumptions~(a) and~(b) imply that the loss function $L(h_\theta(x),y)$ is smooth in $\theta$ and thus ensure the convergence of SGD-type algorithms in the absence of unfairness penalties.
+Assumptions~(a) and~(c) imply that $K(h_\theta(x_1),h_\theta(x_2))$ is smooth in $\theta$.
+Note that many commonly used kernels such as the radial basis function or sigmoid kernels satisfy this assumption.
+Thus, Assumption~\ref{ass:smoothness} does not impose any restrictive conditions beyond those that are already needed in the absence of unfairness penalties.